 We once were in the awful situation that we launched a course and the hosting kind of collapsed: it got so slow, no one could actually buy the course without waiting minutes for each step.
 And the web hosting company did not care or help to solve the problem.

-Believe me: you don’t want something like that to happen to you, so make sure you choose a good hosting company with a good customer service – and no, you do not have to pay for a more expensive hosting plan.
-Here is what we did not like and what we are using today for our hosting.
+Believe me: you don’t want something like that to happen to you, so make sure you choose a good hosting company with good customer service – and no, you do not have to pay for a more expensive hosting plan.